ecmwf/metview-docs/docs/metview/macro/convert_to_python.rst

 .. image:: /_static/ui/macro_convert_context_menu_multi.png
    :width: 300px

-It the conversion fails for a given Macro its name turns red and the error message will be avialable in icon Log (start it from the icon context menu):
+It the conversion fails for a given Macro its name turns red and the error message will be avialable in icon Log (you can start it from the icon context menu):

 .. image:: /_static/ui/macro_convert_error_log.png
    :width: 300px